The pandemic ruined one musical’s debut plans. Not for long

 When the pandemic threatened the festival’s summer offerings, Williamstown Theatre Festival’s Artistic Director Mandy Greenfield reached out to Navin with an ambitious request: Would they record their entire seven-show season — six plays and “Row”?
 Navin had already been mulling how Audible could fill the gap and agreed to push off into the unknown.

-“If you ossify, you die,” said Greenberg.
+“If you ossify, you die,” said Greenfield.
 “It goes back to the story of ‘Row’ — it reminds you of the resilience and the singular power of the human spirit to persevere.”

 The musical frames rowing across the ocean as McClure’s attempt to face — and defeat — helplessness.
 One of her brothers, Lamar, was learning-disabled, and Tori was his protector growing up, always defending him from bullies.